YVD7/YVD7/README.md

-- 👋 Hi, I’m Yash ( software developer / python developer )
+- 👋 Hi, I’m Yash ( software developer / python developer / AI, ML, Web-Development)
-- 👀 I’m full stack python developer ( AI / ML / Web development)
 - 🌱 I’ve completed Full Stack Data Sciece and python web development with django
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ Always eager to learn new techonologies every day, open to collaborate with on exciting projects and interested to contribute open source projects.
 - 📫 How to reach me yashdawande7@gmail.com

 <!---